Coronavirus Update (15th Jan 2021). Website operating normally. Thanks for your support – stay safe!

 Struggling on our hands and knees in the base of a very overgrown hedge one day, it occurred to Gillian and me that there ought to be more information for beginners to sheepdog training and handling.

 We were vainly attempting to extract some Texel-cross ewes which had taken refuge by firmly wedging themselves among the thorny branches and were stubbornly refusing to come out and be worked.
 Who could blame them?
 Our over-zealous trainee dog Dot, had been giving them a hard time, and they’d had more than enough of it.

-The last straw came when, trying to ignore the pain inflicted by countless thorns and using every ounce of our strength, we triumphantly heaved the first ewe into the open field - only for Dot, who we'd dragged by her collar into the hedge to help us remove the sheep but had done nothing thus far, suddenly shot out from beside us under the hedge, and promptly drove the sheep back into it!
+The last straw came when, trying to ignore the pain inflicted by countless thorns, and using every ounce of our strength, we triumphantly heaved the first ewe into the open field, only for Dot, who we’d dragged by her collar into the hedge to help us remove the sheep, suddenly shot out from beside us under the hedge, and promptly drove the sheep back into it!

 Having already studied most of the books and videos available at the time, we were well versed with the theory of how to get a dog to lie down behind the sheep or to flank right or left – but none of the instructions we’d encountered mentioned how to reached such an advanced stage from where we were now!

 This article was written in 2003 but here we are in 2016 and sadly, most of the information currently available on herding and sheepdog training is written by sheep farmers or sheepdog trials champions who go to great lengths to instruct us on the tiniest intricacies of training a sheepdog – but they overlook the fact that these days a growing number of sheepdog handlers are part-time smallholders with regular employment outside agriculture altogether.
 Not being experienced farmers or shepherds, these newcomers simply don’t understand what the instructor’s talking about.